patience4711/RPI-APS-inverters/README.md

 can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
+**version RPI-ECU-v3_4** 10 aug 2022 upgrade archive:
+- repaired a small bug in the inverter details page
+- improved the navigation/cosmetics and chart of the daily energy.

 **version RPI-ECU-v3_3** 27 july 2022 sdcard image and upgrade archive:
 - installed zram-swap for better system performance
 - added a memo utility to remember certain events